SPDR S&P 500 ETF

 Where does this asset sit across four dimensions?
 Extension (how stretched price is vs its own history), Momentum (RSI, MACD, rate of change), Flow (volume and money flow), and Volatility (how quiet or active).
 Each bar shows a 0–100 percentile compared to the last year of data.
 Key levels show the nearest demand and supply zones from our confluence analysis.

-Looking at the full picture for SPDR S&P 500 ETF (SPY): extension is slightly above average (59th percentile), momentum is historically elevated (87th percentile), flow is historically elevated (90th percentile), volatility is slightly above average (64th percentile).
+Looking at the full picture for SPDR S&P 500 ETF (SPY): extension is slightly above average (57th percentile), momentum is slightly below average (31st percentile), flow is neutral (51st percentile), volatility is above average (76th percentile).

 Where is money flowing?